NoBrainerORM/nobrainer.io/docs/faq.md

 ## Runtime Topics

-### **`save` does not return true/false, why?**
-Too many applications have code where `save` is used instead of `save!`, which make things fail silently and difficult to debug.
-Not raising exceptions should be explicit when persisting data, and so `save?` is the non-raising version of `save`.

 ### **A stack overflow exception occured while overriding attributes**
 Use `super` as explained on issue [#55](https://github.com/nviennot/nobrainer/issues/55#issuecomment-32217530).

-### Validations are run after `before_save`
-I made this decision after seeing that many developers change model data in `before_save` callbacks.

 ### **Why are getters called during object initialization**
 When setting attributes, NoBrainer calls your corresponding getters to perform